Press Releases & Author Interviews

-PRESS RELEASE – A new research perspective was published in Aging (listed by MEDLINE/PubMed as “Aging (Albany NY)” and “Aging-US” by Web of Science), Volume 16, Issue 17 on September 9, 2024, entitled, “Longitudinal activity monitoring and lifespan: quantifying the interface.”
+PRESS RELEASE – A new research paper was published in Aging (listed by MEDLINE/PubMed as “Aging (Albany NY)” and “Aging-US” by Web of Science), Volume 16, Issue 18 on September 18, 2024, entitled, “Determinants of cerebral blood flow and arterial transit time in healthy older adults.” … continue reading

 Aging Blogs